santec-corporation/Santec_IL_STS/README.md

 [^3]: [WDL]: Wavelength Dependent Loss.
 For further info, see IL.
 [^4]: [IL]: Insertion Loss.
 It is the amount of light lost in a DUT.
 This is a relative measurement compared to a   Reference.
 It is measured in dB.
 [^6]: [STS]: Swept Test System.
-[^5]: NIDAQ Driver : also known as NI-DAS, is a driver used for Data Acquistion/
+[^5]: NIDAQ Driver: also known as NI-DAS, is a driver used for Data Acquisition/

-[//]: # (Below are the links to the python scripts of the main IL_STS repo)
+[//]: # (Below are the links to the Python scripts of the main IL_STS repo)
 [main.py]: <https://github.com/santec-corporation/Santec_IL_STS/blob/main/main.py>
 [Get_address.py]: <https://github.com/santec-corporation/Santec_IL_STS/blob/main/Get_address.py>
 [sl_instr_class.py]: <https://github.com/santec-corporation/Santec_IL_STS/blob/main/sl_instr_class.py>